Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Freddy Peralta (3-2) will take to the mound for the Brewers and make his sixth start of the season.
+- The Brewers will hand the ball to Eric Lauer (3-2) for his sixth start of the season.

 |Opponent